RepublicServicesRepository/tslint-config/README.md

 The following terminology will be used throughout this document.

-* *project/projects* - referes to an app or a library in the context of an Nx Workspace.
+* *publish* — refers to publishing *packages* (to npm).
-* *package/packages* — final builds for projects residing in the `/packages` subdirectory.
+* *library/libraries* — a component or other publishable library.
+Generally synonymous with package.
-* *publish* — refers to publishing private RSI packages.
+* *package/packages* — published (to npm) libraries.
+Generally synonymous with library.
 * *dependency/dependencies* — refers to 3rd-party modules from the npm package registry.
-* *design-guide/design guide* — refers to the local project located in the `apps/guide` subdirectory which serves the guidelines, style guides, CSS component demos, and web component demos.
+* *design-guide/design guide* — refers to the app located in the `apps/guide` subdirectory which serves the guidelines, style guides, CSS component demos, and web component demos.

 ### Tools